mseri/blog/content/post/47-on-doing-a-phd.md

 Not long ago, Jacopo Bertolotti shared his thoughts on the same matter in a nice [twitter thread](https://web.archive.org/web/20201122162854/https://twitter.com/j_bertolotti/status/1330547247948460032).

 Since that really resonated with what I had to say, I'll let him speak also for me and add a few more comments at the end.

+For another very interesting and useful take on the matter, have also a look at [Matt Might's illustrated guide to a Ph.D.](http://matt.might.net/articles/phd-school-in-pictures/).

 >  A few days ago I was asked by some last year students advice on how to decide whether doing a PhD is the right thing to do.
 I will put here a summary of what I told them, just in case it can be useful for someone else.